 What does each session include, and what's involved

-Step 1: Freework/play is a hands-off session; your dog can explore the salon and approach me if they want to, with no pressure!
+Freework/play is a hands-off session; your dog can explore the salon and approach me if they want to, with no pressure!

 I can watch your dog and take notes; it's a fact-finding mission.
 I will identify which tasty treats they prefer; this will help me in step two.
 I can also see if they avoid certain surfaces; this allows me to make the bath or table more comfortable.(15-20mins)

-Step2.
 Introduction to the sounds and tools in the salon using positive reinforcement and desensitising protocol.

-This session allows me to introduce your dog to the salon equipment using positive reinforcement.
+These sessions allow me to introduce your dog to the salon equipment using positive reinforcement.
 I will watch their reaction to see how confident they are with brushes, dryers, and the running water in the bath.
 I can then decide if additional sessions or homework are needed or if we can move on.
 Introducing the dog to the equipment slowly helps them become comfortable and less fearful in the long run; your dog's grooming experience is less stressful.
 (45mins)

-Your dog will have a bath; I will start without shampoo to ensure your dog is ok with the water on its body.
+Your dog will have a bath; I will start without shampoo to ensure your dog is okay with the water on its body.
 This benefits both me and the dog as if they are fearful, we can stop, and there is no shampoo to remove.
 I can then add an extra session to help with bathing.
-If the dog is ok with bathing, they will have an excellent cleansing bath that will remove dirt and grease from their coats.
+If the dog is okay with bathing, they will have an excellent cleansing bath that will remove dirt and grease from their coats.

 This is followed by a towel dry for dogs less confident with the dryer or a hairdryer dry.